112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 <div id="1"><em>1.
 “We came to Europe twice in twenty-five years to save the French.”</em></div>

-We didn't come to Europe to save the French, either in 1917 or in 1944.
-We didn't come to Europe to do anyone any favors.
+We didn’t come to Europe to save the French, either in 1917 or in 1944.
+We didn’t come to Europe to do anyone any favors.
 We came to Europe because we in America were threatened by a hostile, aggressive and very dangerous power.

 In this war, France fell in June of 1940.
-We didn't invade Europe until June of 1944.
-We didn't even think of “saving the French” through military action until after Pearl Harbor — after the Germans declared war on us.
+We didn’t invade Europe until June of 1944.
+We didn’t even think of “saving the French” through military action until after Pearl Harbor — after the Germans declared war on us.

 We came to Europe, in two wars, because it was better to fight our enemy in